rudrajit1729/Machine-Learning-Codes-And-Templates/Part 8 - Dimensionality Reduction/README.md

+# Dimensionality Reduction

 Welcome to Part 8 - Dimensionality Reduction!

 Remember in Part 2 - Classification, we worked with datasets composed of only two independent variables.
 We did for two reasons: